peterjthomson/year-view/Documentation/MARKETING.md

 ## Everywhere You Need It

 **iPhone**
 Your year in your pocket.
-Swipe between years.
+Jump between years.
 Tap any day to see what's happening.

 **iPad**
 See all 12 months without scrolling.
 Stage Manager and Split View ready.